We have a focus on our British Values this term, Summer 1.

 This year we also have School Ambassadors.
-School Ambassadors are selected after being interviewed by the Chair of Governors.
-They will work closely with the Headteacher, PTA and School Governors to promote and represent the school.
+School Ambassadors were selected after being interviewed by the Chair of Governors.
+They work closely with the Headteacher, PTA and School Governors to promote and represent the school.

 The following speakers have addressed pupils in Key Stage Two in the past year:

 - Councillors responsible for road safety and the local environment

 - Police Officers (including the Borough Commander for Westminster)